Addressing Plastic Pollution and Its Deadly Impacts

 Plastic waste accumulates more in soil over time due to its non-biodegradable nature.
 Plastic debris can alter soil structure, reduce soil fertility and hamper water infiltration (downward entry of water into soil).

-Contaminated soil can affect plant growth and their productivity, disrupt eco-friendly organisms and microbes.
+Contaminated soil can affect plant growth, productivity, and disrupt eco-friendly organisms and microbes.

 Wildlife Impact